PhilipFWAI/FWAI-API-Gateway/README.md

 # FWAI API GATEWAY

-This Gateway provide a single entry point for managing all inbound and outbound Third-Party API requests.
+This Gateway provides a single entry point for managing all inbound and outbound Third-Party API requests.

 ## KEY FEATURES GATEWAY PERFORM: